 - 3 Tbsp. crumbled feta cheese

 - 2 Tbsp. red wine vinegar

 - Bring a large pot of salted water to a boil.
 Add pasta and cook according to package instructions, until al dente.
 Drain, rinse under cold water, and transfer to a large bowl.

-- Add remaining pasta salad ingredients to the bowl with pasta and toss to combine.
-Add the dressing and toss to coat.
-Garnish with herb of choice, if desired.
+- Add remaining pasta salad ingredients to the bowl with pasta.
+Add the dressing and toss to combine.
+Garnish with additional herbs, if desired.